Farama-Foundation/SuperSuit/README.md

 SuperSuit introduces a collection of small functions which can wrap reinforcement learning environments to do preprocessing ('microwrappers').
-We support Gym for single agent environments and PettingZoo for multi-agent environments (both AECEnv and ParallelEnv environments).
+We support Gymnasium for single agent environments and PettingZoo for multi-agent environments (both AECEnv and ParallelEnv environments).
 Using it to convert space invaders to have a grey scale observation space and stack the last 4 frames looks like:

 ```
-import gym
+import gymnasium
 from supersuit import color_reduction_v0, frame_stack_v1

-env = gym.make('SpaceInvaders-v0')
+env = gymnasium.make('SpaceInvaders-v0')

 env = frame_stack_v1(color_reduction_v0(env, 'full'), 4)
 ```